Ucommercenet/Avenue-Clothing-For-Sitecore/README.md

 	2.3 Build your solution and refresh your browser to see Avenue-Clothing in action!

-3. Generating an installation package
+3. Generating an installation package (this is only needed if you want to deploy Avenue-Clothing on a computer where the solution is not present like on azure or similar.)

 	3.1 Open a powershell promt in windows and navigate the execution path to the following folder relative to your repo: 'tools\deploy'.